Georgemouts/Data_Visualization_ETL_Pipeline/README.md

 ## Step 2 : Create packages -Start building the app :package:

-- View package: fxml files
+- View package: create the user interface with fxml files
-- Controller package : take inputs from javafx
+- Controller package : take inputs from fxml files and do some process if is needed
 - DAO package : create objects that interact with MYSQL database
 - Model package :